Pushkin Museum: Etymology

 Despite its name, the museum has no direct association with the Russian poet Alexander Pushkin, other than as a posthumous commemoration.
-The facility was founded by professor Ivan Tsvetaev (father of the poet Marina Tsvetaeva).
+The facility was founded by professor Ivan Tsvetaev (father of the poet Marina Tsvetaeva) in 1912.
 Tsvetaev persuaded the millionaire and philanthropist Yuriy Nechaev-Maltsov and the architect Roman Klein of the urgent need to give Moscow a fine arts museum.
 After going through a number of name changes, particularly in the transition to the Soviet era and the return of the Russian capital to Moscow, the museum was finally renamed to honour Pushkin in 1937, the 100th anniversary of his death.

 History

-During the Bolshevik revolution, works by French impressionists and modern artists were confiscated and then exhibited in the Hermitage Museum in Saint Petersburg before being privately stored.
+During the Bolshevik Revolution, works by French impressionists and modern artists were confiscated and then exhibited in the Hermitage Museum in Saint Petersburg before being privately stored.
 In 2019, those works reappeared and some of them rejoined the Pushkin museum.
 In 1981, the museum held the Moscow-Paris exhibition.
-In 2016, art historians discovered 59 Italian Renaissance sculptures in the Puschkin Museum that had been missing from Berlin’s collections since the Second World War.
+In 2016, art historians discovered 59 Italian Renaissance sculptures in the Pushkin Museum that had been missing from Berlin's collections since the Second World War.

-In March 2022, the museum's deputy director Vladimir Opredelenov resigned to protest against Russia's invasion of Ukraine.
+In March 2022, a number of museum officials, including deputy directors, resigned to protest against Russia's invasion of Ukraine.